Introduction to Abnormal & Emergency Situations

 Lost Link Procedures:

-- When a lost link occurs, the sUAS is programmed to follow predefined procedures to ensure safety and minimize risk.
+- When a lost link occurs, the sUAS is programmed to follow predefined procedures.
 These procedures include:

 - Hovering or Flying in a Set Pattern: The drone will remain airborne in a predictable pattern while attempting to reconnect with the remote pilot.